Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 1. Normal Allotment

-This is the default, number one method seafarers use to send remittance to their home countries.
-It is bounded by laws from different nations each having similar purpose- to provide a structure in which seamen can send their income back home.
+It is bounded by laws from different nations each having a similar purpose- to provide a structure in which seamen can send their income back home.

-Normal allotment is done automatically.
+The normal allotment is done automatically.
 Your company prepares it and sends the money to your nominated bank account every month.

-And since a seaman’s salary is given in US Dollars, the amount of money sent to your bank accounts is converted to Philippine Peso or will still be in dollar if you have a dollar account.
+And since a seaman’s salary is given in US Dollars, the amount of money sent to your bank accounts is converted to Philippine Peso or will still be in dollars if you have a dollar account.

 2. Extra Allotments/ MPO

-A Payment Order is an instruction given by a bank account holder to his bank to make payments or series of payments to a third party.
+A Payment Order is an instruction given by a bank account holder to his bank to make payments or a series of payments to a third party.

 Extra allotments or Master’s Payment Order (MPO) is another form of remittance provided on board.